M1Rizwan/Spot-Me/README.md

-# 🔎Spot Me.!!
+# 🔎Spot Me..!!

-This is a Cool & fun Game as beginner for childrens to recognise Popular Household objects & try to Memorise It.
+This is a beginner level Cool & fun Game for small childrens to recognise Popular Household objects & try to Memorise It.

 ---